unknownpgr/git-key/README.md

    src/my-secrets.json
    .env
    ```
-3. Run `yarn git-key hide` to encrypt secret files. `.secrets.encrypted` file containing all secret file will be created, and a password for decryption will be displayed.
+3. Run `yarn git-key hide` to encrypt secret files.
+Then, `.secrets.encrypted` file containing all secret files will be created, and a password for decryption will be displayed.
 This password is randomly generated.
-If you lost the password, **there are no way of restoring secrets**.
+If you lose the password, **there is no way to restore secrets.**
 4. Now you can delete secret files.
-To delete all secret files listed in `.secrets`, run `yarn git-key clear`.
+Running `yarn git-key clear` will delete all secret files listed in `.secrets`.
 5. To restore secret files, run `yarn git-key reveal -p PASSWORD_FROM_GIT_KEY_HIDE`.

 Below is a scenario of using git-key.